Why Hormones Cause Cherry Angiomas: The Estrogen and Blood-Vessel Connection

 The estrogen-VEGF connection in plain English

 VEGF is a signal the body sends when it needs new blood vessel growth: during wound healing, or during pregnancy when the uterus needs a larger blood supply.
 Estrogen turns up that signal.
-In most contexts that is useful, but in the upper dermis it can produce capillary clusters that were not needed.
+In most contexts that is useful, but in the upper dermis it can produce capillary clusters that were never needed.
 The same mechanism that supports placental growth can produce a red dot on your collarbone.

 The three hormonal windows when cherry angiomas appear